Dilation and evacuation: Alternatives

 Alternatives to D&E include labor induction abortion and medical abortion.

 Complication rates after D&E are lower than those of labor induction (medical abortion) after 13 weeks, as has been established through multiple studies.
 Additionally, in certain clinical scenarios—severe anemia, for example—D&E may be preferred over labor induction.

 Law

 The laws in the United States surrounding dilation and evacuation have been rapidly evolving since the Dobbs v.
-Jackson decision of 2022.
+Jackson Women's Health Organization decision in 2022.
 Proposals to limit abortion access sometimes target specific procedures such as D&E, though this also restricts access for non-abortion patients, such as those with pregnancy loss.
-Kansas was the first state to ban D&E in 2015, later it was struck down in 2016.
+Kansas was the first state to ban D&E in 2015; later it was struck down in 2016.
 Currently, D&E is specifically banned in thirty-four states, except when deemed necessary for the preservation of the patient's life.
 Twenty-one states have banned a "partial-birth" abortion, referring to an intact dilation and extraction.
 Three of the twenty-one states have a health exception, and seventeen states allow an exception for life endangerment.

 Abortion laws in Europe, including dilation and evacuation, vary by country.